Car Tech Buying Checklist: Chargers, Mounts, Dash Cams, and Cable Control

 Start with charging needs

 If more than one passenger charges devices, a multi-port car charger can help.
 Check port types before buying: USB-C, USB-A, and built-in cable options are not interchangeable.
-The DriveVolt 5-Port USB-C Car Charger is designed for multi-device car charging, but you should still match ports to the devices you use.
+For car charging, start with the Car Tech collection and match port types to the devices you use.

 Mounts should not fight the car layout